What is a consultancy agreement?

 Effectively assign IP rights: Works that are created by employees in the course of their employment will generally automatically belong to the company.
 However, intellectual property rights in deliverables created by consultants do not automatically belong to the company commissioning the work.
 The IP rights must be assigned from the consultant to the company.
 This consultancy agreement template transfers the ownership of the intellectual property rights in the work or deliverables created by the consultant to the company.

 Reduces the risk of disputes: A well-drafted consultancy contract can help reduce the risk of disputes between a company and consultant by clearly outlining the scope of the services to be created, deliverables, timelines, standards and expectations of both parties.
 This can help to prevent misunderstandings and conflicts later down the line.

-Fully customisable clauses: This template includes optional clauses so the consultancy agreement can be tailored to your specific needs and preferences.
+Fully customisable clauses: This consultancy agreement template includes optional clauses so the consultancy agreement can be tailored to your specific needs and preferences.
 You can easily add or remove sections, adjust the language to fit your style, and include any additional terms or clauses that you feel are necessary.
 Every consulting services engagement is unique, and Docue’s dynamic consultancy services agreement template gives you the ability to create a contract that reflects yours.